 - Household chores

-- Good marks at school and completing homework
+- Getting good marks at school and completing homework

 - Helping in the community

-It’s important to bear in mind that you also don’t want to foster a mindset in your child that they should be paid for everything they do in the house.
+It’s important to bear in mind that you also don’t want to foster a mindset in your child that they should be paid for everything they do around the house.

-What should they do with their pocket money?
+What should kids do with their pocket money?

 Obviously you want your children to use the pocket money to get a little independence, but make sure they get used to saving a portion of it every time.
-Not only will this teach them how to put money away, it will also help them understand the reward that comes at the end of saving when they are able to afford a “bigger ticket” item.
+Not only will this teach them how to put money away, it will also help them understand the reward that comes at the end of saving, when they're able to afford a 'bigger ticket' item.